How social progress develops with and helps attract foreign direct investment

 The new report, Foreign Direct Investment and Inclusive Growth: The impacts on social progress, compares data from the Social Progress Index, a holistic measurement of growth and performance beyond GDP for 132 countries, and FDI metrics.

 “While the economic benefits of FDI inflows are well understood, the contribution of FDI to social progress is less clear cut,” said Steve Almond, Deloitte Global Chairman.
-“This report demonstrates how the Social Progress Index can act as a guide for business and other organizations to make smarter strategic investments and shows governments that policies focused on driving social progress can attract FDI, which in turn advances both economic and social development.”
+“This report demonstrates how the Social Progress Index can act as a guide for business and other organisations to make smarter strategic investments and shows governments that policies focused on driving social progress can attract FDI, which in turn advances both economic and social development.”

 The report found that FDI can encourage a country’s future social progress through specific support – such as investments in healthcare and education – and indirectly through employment and higher incomes.
 In addition, social progress factors such as infrastructure, education, and personal and political security can help attract overseas investment.
 Equally important for FDI are quality of life factors, such as tolerance and inclusion, as they help attract the international workforce and investment required for highly skilled industries such as finance.